TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 Manual model building is very tedious and has a substantial subjective component to it.
 This makes it impractical for building very large models, building very large numbers of models, or for objective/reproducible model generation.
-One popular alternative approach is to use an automated procedure to build the model in a step-wise process.
+One popular alternative approach is to use an automated procedure to build the model in a **step-wise model-selection** process.
 In R, we can use the `step()` function to do this for linear models.
 In this case, an initial model is picked, a range of model complexity to explore is specified, and the direction to explore relative to the initial model (e.g. `direction=backward` to try smaller models only; `direction=forward` to try only larger models, and `direction=both` to try both larger and smaller models).
 Assuming the `step()` function is called with `direction=both`, then the `step()` function will try to drop one term at a time from the current model and note the resulting change in AIC.
 Then it will try to add one term at a time from the set of terms in the maximal model not included in the present model, and note the resulting change in the AIC.
 It always adds bare variables before adding higher order polynomial and interaction terms involving the variable (as you should) and always drops higher order terms before dropping the corresponding bare variables.
 If any